in-toto/witness/docs/commands.md

       --archivista-headers stringArray                    Headers to provide to the Archivista client when making requests --archivista-server string                          URL of the Archivista server to store or retrieve attestations (default "https://archivista.testifysec.io")
   -a, --attestations strings                              Attestations to record ('product' and 'material' are always recorded) (default [environment,git])
+      --attestor-aws-region-cert string                   A public x509 certificate used to verify the AWS instance identity document signature.
       --attestor-k8smanifest-context string               The kubernetes context that this step applies to (if not set in the kubeconfig)
       --attestor-k8smanifest-ignore-annotations strings   Additional ephemeral annotations to remove, e.g. witness.dev/another-ephemeral
       --attestor-k8smanifest-ignore-fields strings        Additional ephemeral fields to remove (dot-separated), e.g., metadata.annotations.myorg